Why Do My Hiking Boots Hurt My Toes? (7 Possible Reasons)

 While you can do things to prevent this (properly sized boots and heel lock lacing techniques), sometimes it just happens.

-Below you’ll find a couple of solutions that you can use to try and help your hurting toes.
+Below you’ll find a couple of solutions that you can use to try and help your hurting toes while hiking.

 Some of these may work for some people and they may not work for others.